 Electric car deals are also available on outright hire purchase (HP) packages, while other deals simply offer considerable up-front savings for those who may want to pay cash.

+Electric car finance deals are designed to help make the higher up-front cost of EVs more manageable.
 Spreading the payments over several years takes away the ‘sticker shock’.
 Add in the considerable savings you get from running an EV – charging from home is far cheaper than filling up with petrol and diesel – and electric car deals help turn EVs into real money-savers.

 Best of all, an appealing electric car deal means you can get into a future-proof car for far less than you might expect.
 Check out the electric car deals here to see how much you can save!

 We’ve said that the MG4 is the best budget electric car, and when it’s available with 0% APR it’s even more attractive.
-You can drive around in the SE 125kW 51kWh model for just £169 per month, and if you want the more powerful, longer-range models then they’re just £20, £40 or £110 pounds more each month.
+You can drive around in an MG4 SE 125kW 51kWh model for just £169 per month, and if you want the more powerful, longer-range models then they’re just £20, £40 or £110 pounds more each month.
 MG is also giving buyers of any MG EV a £299 Electroverse charging credit, plus you get a £299 one-off voucher if your electricity is provided by Octopus.

 The BMW i4 is a sporty, all-electric coupe that's genuinely great to drive and has a fantastic interior.
 An i4 eDrive40 in M Sport trim could be yours for £699 a month on a four-year deal, with a low APR of 3.9% and a sizeable BMW sales offer of £3325 to give you a hand.